astonic-io/astonic-web/README.md

 ## Deploy

 - Deployments happen automatically via Vercel's Github app.
-- Every push into `main` is automatically deployed to app.mento.org
+- Every push into `main` is automatically deployed to app.astonic.io
-- Deployment configuration can be changed by Mento Labs Team Members at <https://vercel.com/mentolabs/mento-web>

 ## Contribute

 For small contributions such as bug fixes or style tweaks, please open a Pull Request.
-For new features, please create an issue to start a discussion on [Discord](https://discord.com/invite/Zszgng9NdF).
+For new features, please create an issue to start a discussion on [Telegram](https://t.me/astonic_io).

 ## License